Trusted trademark adviser and litigator excels in creative, sophisticated IP solutions

 - Fellow, Intellectual Property Institute of Canada; member of the Litigation Committee; member of the Women in IP Network for the 2015-2017 term

-- Member, International Trademark Association; Member, Alternative Dispute Resolution Committee for the 2016-2017 term; previously subcommittee Chair of the Enforcement Committee General Trademark Enforcement Matters; member of the Enforcement Committee; former member of the Trade Names Subcommittee of the Enforcement Committee
+- Member, International Trademark Association; member of the Geographical Indications Committee (2020-2023); member of the Alternative Dispute Resolution Committee (2016-2019); subcommittee Chair of the Enforcement Committee General Trademark Enforcement Matters (2014-2015); former member of the Enforcement Committee; former member of the Trade Names Subcommittee of the Enforcement Committee

 - Board Member, Association des juristes du droit de la vigne et du vin (AIDV)